goooooouwa/blog-crawler/README.md

 #### Page class

-A page class represents a webpage which includes the following information:
+A page class represents a webpage which has the following information:
 - either a URL to the next page or the previous page
 - URLs to one or more blog posts